penciledin/bdl-blog/_posts/2017-07-25-performance-books.md

 tags: createspace
 ---

-Recently, many poets I've worked with have been agreeing to create a performance book.
-We have been calling them Reading Copies.
+Recently, I've worked with many poets to create performance books (sometimes calling them "Reading Copies").

 These books are intended to be much easier to read in a performance setting.
 They may feature: